zoegadd/zoegadd.Github.io/README.md

 # zoegadd.Github.io
   Hello [ :
-  You don't have to worry, it'll all be okay
+  You don't have to worry, it'll all be okay.
   You can trust me, I swear it.

 ![face](https://t3.ftcdn.net/jpg/01/12/43/90/360_F_112439016_DkgjEftsYWLvlYtyl7gVJo1H9ik7wu1z.jpg)